Apr. 16, 2018 / Updated by Bessie Shaw to Windows 10

 Realtek HD audio no sound after Windows 10 upgrade?
-Update to 2017 Windows 10 Fall Creators Update (64 or 32 bit) but no sound from speakers?
+Update to Windows 10 Fall Creators Update Version 1709 (64 or 32 bit) or Spring Creators Update Version 1803 but no sound from speakers?
 The audio (sound card) is not detected?
-When you update to Windows 10 from Windows 7, Windows 8, or Windows 8.1, you may also encounter this no sound on Windows 10 issue as well as other issues like PC slow error, black screen issue, no Wi-Fi available, etc.
+When you update to Windows 10 from Windows 7, Windows 8, or Windows 8.1, you may also encounter this no sound on Windows 10 issue as well as other issues like blue screen, PC slow error, black screen issue, no Wi-Fi available, etc.

 The common audio problems on Windows 10 are: